How disputes work

 After the decision

-After you submit your evidence, the next notification from the card issuer is the final decision.
-The status of the dispute is updated to won or lost and you’ll be notified through your account or email as soon as the issuer makes its decision clear.
+Once you've submitted your evidence, the next notification from the card issuer is the final decision.
+The status of the dispute is updated to won or lost, and you'll be notified either through your account or by email as soon as the issuer makes its decision clear.

 This outcome is final for all parties.
-You can’t overturn a lost dispute, but your customer also can’t overturn a dispute decided in your favor.
+You can't overturn a lost dispute, but your customer also can't overturn a dispute decided in your favour.